purnachand1186/Breast_Cancer_Analysis_ML/README.md

 With just bare metals and default variables the below accuracy values for training and test data

 ![BaseModelComparision](images/base_model_comparison.jpeg)

+Algorithm Enhancement: Implement and test modifications to the algorithm to improve its accuracy and reliability.

 Used Grid Search with below hyperparameters